awslabs/aws-sdk-rust/Guide.md

 ### Using packages

 To access an Amazon or AWS service using the AWS SDK for Rust you must specify the service’s crate in your **Cargo.toml** file.
-For example, to access Amazon Simple Storage Service (Amazon S3) APIs using the v1.0 version of the Rust SDK, you must include the following entry in the `dependencies `section:
+For example, to access Amazon Simple Storage Service (Amazon S3) APIs using the vN.n version of the Rust SDK, you must include the following entry in the `dependencies `section:

 ```
-s3 = { git = "https://github.com/awslabs/aws-sdk-rust", tag = "v1.0", package = "aws-sdk-s3" }
+aws-sdk-s3 = { git = "https://github.com/awslabs/aws-sdk-rust", tag = "vN.n", package = "aws-sdk-s3" }
 ```

 ## Using the SDK